Echoinbyte/possibleweb/README.md

 - **Micro Interactions:** Every click, hover, and scroll is thoughtfully designed to provide users with engaging micro-interactions, enhancing the overall experience.
 - **Responsive Design:** Whether you're accessing the website from a desktop, tablet, or smartphone, rest assured that Possibleweb looks stunning on every device.
 - **Performance:** Built with performance in mind, our website loads quickly and efficiently, keeping users engaged without any delays.
+- **Database:** Contact page is integrated with the nosql database for better scalability.

 ## Technologies Used

 - **React:** A powerful JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework that enables rapid UI development.
 - **Next.js:** The React framework for production-grade applications, providing server-side rendering, route pre-fetching, and more.
+- **Mongoose:** MongoDB object modeling for Node.js, adding robustness and flexibility to our backend.

 ## Installation